akinomyoga/ble.sh/README.md

 ## 1.3 Set up `.bashrc`<sup><a id="set-up-bashrc" href="#set-up-bashrc">†</a></sup>

-If you want to load `ble.sh` in interactive sessions of `bash` by default, usually one can just source `ble.sh` in `~/.bashrc`, but more reliable way is to add the following codes to your `.bashrc` file:
+If you want to load `ble.sh` in interactive sessions of `bash` by default, usually one can just source `ble.sh` in `~/.bashrc`, but a more reliable way is to add the following codes to your `.bashrc` file:

 ```bash
 # bashrc